We provide emotional support animal (ESA) letters

 What type of client do we use Animal-Assisted Therapy for?

-The animals are often at the Uptown Dallas and Rockwall offices even if they aren't actively being used in therapy.
+The animals are often at the Uptown Dallas, Rockwall, Plano, and Denton, Texas offices, even if they aren't actively being used in therapy.
 We typically use the animals with children and adolescents who struggle to open up to a therapist.
 We also use them with clients who have experienced a significant amount of trauma.
 Some of our clients just like having the animals around, even if they aren't actively involved in their treatment.